 The right side of the sports page is where you’ll find your bet slip, which now functions as it should following rumours of having to double confirm bets in the past.
 Directly underneath that is the live betting section, which shows currently running events, their prices, which update in real time, and a tab for upcoming live events for the day along with their start times.
 Don’t miss the Live Betting Diary link at the end of this section that’ll take you to details of upcoming live events for up to the next several months – perfect for ensuring you don’t miss an in-play betting opportunity.

-Under the live betting section is where you’ll find 3 images promoting casino games and such, which is a shame really, since the sections below that are arguably far more important and relevant.
+Under the live betting section is where you’ll find three images promoting casino games and such, which is a shame really, since the sections below that are arguably far more important and relevant.
 These are a betting news section, followed by a hot events section, which lists top events of the day along with some prices.

 The left side of the page is a common place to find your menu of sports from A-Z and Boylesports doesn’t break this trend.
 They have also gone with the common layout of folded headers for promotions, live betting and the most popular sports.
 Finishing the left side section is your option to change the price format between fractions, decimals and American.

 And for those always on the go, there are android and other mobile device supported apps so you can bet on the move.

 Like many sportsbook sites, this one has a lot happening on the home page, but they manage to keep it clean and easily accessible without over-complicating things.